 Features of a Learning Management System

-There is an abundance of different types of LMS present on the market with various features included.
+Obviously, there is an abundance of different types of LMS present on the market with various features included.
 However, the choice of functionality has to be smart to get users’ attention.
 For example, the most common features every app should have are:

 - to create a course and manage it